zJunKitz/CodeInPlace-FinalProject/README.md

 Code In Place Final Project:
 Web Scraping A Self Help Books Recommending Website

-To find the find script, go to: main_scraper.py |
+To find the scraper script, go to: main_scraper.py |
 To find the filtering script, go to: price_filer.py

 ---------------------------------------------------------------------------------------------------------